yogipriyo/EasyNotes/README.md

 - Bold the text
 - Italic the text
 - Underline the text
-- Add bullet to the list.
-Tap on the list button everytime you need to add the bullte
+- Add bullet for the list.
+Tap on the list button everytime you need to add the bullet.
+- Add numbering for.
+Tap on the list button everytime you need to add the numbering.
+The numbering will be reset when you tap on the bullet button or return button.

 ## Tech
 EasyNote uses native iOS mobile application development technology: